JaredRiceSr/GoAsteroid/README.md

 In no particular order, Asteroid strives to:

-- Deterministic execution
+- Deterministic execution (85% Done)
 - Balance legibility, security and the overall safety of using Asteroid in production.
+(35% Done)
 - Follow other OOP Languages with more features.
+(75% Done)
-- Easy to learn
+- Easy to learn (90% Done)
-- Support for ByteCode generation
+- Support for ByteCode generation (100% Done)
-- Coverage for all Smart Contract platforms
+- Coverage for all Smart Contract platforms (50% Done)
-- Built-in Smart Contract Generator for EOS, Ethereum and NEO
+- Built-in Smart Contract Generator for EOS, Ethereum and NEO (10% Done)
 - From the design and implementation factors of the Asteroid language to the website and documents for Astroid, we want it to be exceptional.
+(30% Done)

 ## Asteroid Smart Contract Example